digitalservicebund/digitalcheck-dito/doc/adr/0022-change-routing-and-breadcrumbs.md

   we fall back to the static metadata.

 We evaluated collocating metadata in each route file but decided against it.
 It would complicate imports and make aggregating dynamic routes for the sitemap or tests more difficult.
-We also considered fully config-based routing, but it would require managing file names explicitly and still necessitate a separate metadata source due to module import limitations.

 ## Consequences